EvaGurtovaya/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and middleware.

 - [ ] Describe Middleware?

+ Middleware is a part of Express that consists of small functions generally designed to do one thing really well.
+These functions can be easily inserted into Express routes to enhance the funcionality of Express.

 - [ ] Describe a Resource?
+A resource is a specific subset of information available on a database, which we may want to semantically separate and deal wit on it's own.
+In other words, it is a logical separation of information, around which we should be concerned with building access to.

 - [ ] What can the API return to help clients know if a request was successful?

+ A status code and an error message if applicable.

 - [ ] How can we partition our application into sub-applications?

+By using routers and middleware files.

 ## Project Setup